The Violent Enemy

-The Violent Enemy is a 1968 film directed by Don Sharp and starring Tom Bell, Susan Hampshire, Ed Begley, and Noel Purcell.
+The Violent Enemy (also known as Came the Hero) is a 1969 film directed by Don Sharp and starring Tom Bell, Susan Hampshire, Ed Begley, and Noel Purcell.
+It was written by Edmund Ward based on the 1966 novel A Candle for the Dead by Hugh Marlow (as Jack Higgins).

 The plot concerns an IRA plot to blow up a British power station.

 Premise

 IRA bomb expert Sean Rogan escapes from prison, and is reluctantly recruited into a scheme by IRA leader Colum O'More to blow up a British electronics factory back in Ireland.
 Rogan wants a peaceful life but O'More insists.

 Rogan is given Hannah Costello to assist him.
 Inspector Sullivan is suspicious of Rogan.